 We suggest packing the following:

 - Dresses/Dinner Outfits: Sundresses or maxi dresses are perfect for nice dinners at the lodge.
+Note that modesty is important in Kenya and other countries, so leave any above-the-knee safari dress at home.
 For men, pack shorts, long pants, and a few button-down shirts.

-- Warm Sweater or Jacket: When the nights get especially chilly, you’ll want a cozy sweater to wear.
+- Warm Sweater or Jacket: When the nights get especially chilly, you’ll want a cozy sweater to stay warm.
+A lightweight fleece is a great option because it’s easily packable and dries quickly.

 - Sandals: To go with your dinner outfits.

-- Bathing Suits: If your safari lodge has a pool (and most of them do), make sure to bring at least one swimsuit with you.
+- Bathing Suit: If your safari lodge has a pool (and most of them do), make sure to bring at least one swimsuit with you.

 Other Things to Bring

-These don’t necessarily count as clothing, but they’re still essential to have with you while you’re on safari.
+These don’t necessarily count as clothing, but they’re still essential items for your safari packing list.

 - Water Bottle: A reusable water bottle is an essential item for a day out on safari.
 We use and love Hydroflask bottles.